 They recommend MensLine Australia 1300 78 99 78 anytime, anywhere for a conversation with a trained mental health professional.

 In Australia a farmer is twice as likely to commit suicide.
 There are many organisations looking into this phenomenon but few reach down to the uncomfortable core issues.

 Farmers want to farm but the culture in agriculture is "get big or get out".
-Many farmers already know that lending money to get big does not equate having access to more money to pay off their debts.
-They have also seen examples that getting bigger can create ethical dilemmas, social problems, pollution of our waterways etc. It may also lead to loosing one's farm because big is not necessarily financially sustainable.
+Many farmers already know that borrowing money to get big does not mean they will have access to more money to pay off their debts.
+They have also seen examples that getting bigger can create ethical dilemmas, social problems, pollution of our waterways etc. It may also lead to losing one's farm because big is not necessarily financially sustainable.
 Some farmers are in despair from financial exhaustion and watching their families suffer.
 There may be no food on the table at times.
 Bank foreclosure may be eminent.
 Some farmers may feel extreme guilt and failure because previous generations made it work in tough times.
 They may feel alone without an ability to help themselves or an avenue of diversification.
 They may see the bank

 swooping closer like vultures.
 They may start to believe that there is no reward in living anymore.
 They may start to believe that they have no self-worth or anything left to offer their families.